JoelCourtney/parce/README.md

 #[lexer(MyLexer)]
 enum MyLexemes {
-    AB = " 'ab' ", // match string literals with single quotes
+    Bool = " 'true' | 'false' ", // match string literals, use | for multiple possible patterns
-    ABC = " AB 'c'+ ", // nest other lexemes,
-    XYOrZ = " [x-z] " // you can use regex-like character classes
+    Digit = "[0-9]", // use Regex-like character classes
+    And = '&', // can omit double quotes if pattern is a single character
+    #[skip] Whitespace = "[ \n\r\t]" // skippable lexemes
 }

 // The macro generates an enum "MyLexer" that implements the Lexer trait.